687000/HelloWorld/README.md

 - User can select custom draw if current tool is pen and user click the custom draw
 - User can drag and move once element selected
 - User can zoom in / zoom out the pad (element size will change but the canvas keep same size)
-- User can drag and move canvas if content is large than the canvas
+- User can drag and move canvas if content is larger than the canvas
 - User can view the SVG content once draw an element

 - Bug: unable to select if drawing out of canvas